TheSomethingSomethingCompany/secret-forest/docs/weekly logs/team_log.md

   - Test other teams' project -- Complete
 - Set Up Facial Blurring Using AWS Rekognition + Lambda -- In Progress
     - Deploy Assets -- In Progress
+- Implemented PFP Functionality -- In Progress
+  - Retrieval of PFP from the File System -- In Progress
+  - Edit/Change PFP from the Edit Profile Page -- In Progress
+- Display User Info In Nav Bar -- In Progress

 ## Test Report
 <img width="632" alt="image" src="https://github.com/COSC-499-W2023/year-long-project-team-10/assets/78169976/f04a1418-6fb7-4190-afad-4ebe15e20a0d">